ouwf/FusionAug/README.md

 # FusionAug - PyTorch

- This source code shows how to train a feature embedding network to perform finger vein-based biometric verification, based on the paper "Fusion Loss and Inter-class Data Augmentation for Deep Finger Vein Feature Learning"
+ This source code shows how to train a feature embedding network to perform finger vein-based biometric verification, based on the paper "Fusion Loss and Inter-class Data Augmentation for Deep Finger Vein Feature Learning".
+Our real-time demo: https://www.youtube.com/watch?v=815MXXj2gtU.

 ### Instruction